How to Setup an Accounting Department

 Accountants provide many varied financial services to the company.
 Among their list of functions is recording accounts payable and receivable, payroll, procurement and inventory, property accounts and all other financial elements.

 - Payroll.
 An important function of the accounting department is calculating the wages and salaries, called gross wages or gross earnings, payable to the employees.
 The department is tasked to make sure that all employees receive a fair pay, including bonuses, commissions, and benefits.
 They monitor and update workers’ off days, vacations and sick leave.
 The accounting department has access to information contained in personnel files.
 Based on this information, they have to calculate the amount of income tax, social security tax, union fees and other cuts from gross earnings to arrive at the wages payable to each employee.
 Taxes payable to the state and federal government by the company have to be calculated and updated.
 Furthermore, the accounting department reimburses employees for business expenses.
 In short, payroll is a very essential and complex part of business management.
+Companies use payroll software for everything.

 - Cash inflows.
 This is all the cash earned from sales, payments received from debtors and other sources.
 All cash sources have to be identified and entered into accounting books, where they are balanced against company expenses.
 The accounting department keeps detailed records of all incoming revenues.
 Accountants have to make sure all cash inflows are accurately recorded into the correct checking accounts of the business.
 They have to track any owed amounts payable to the business, including outstanding invoices.
 They must make sure that customers pay those invoices on time.
 At the end of the term, accountants balance the checkbook to arrive at the annual company profit or loss.